Xcelogbah/clocks/README.md

 # clocks
-clock designs using html, css and html
+clock designs using html, css and javascript.